 My migraine headaches began on the Fourth of July when I was five years old.
-By age fifty I had over fifteen physical symptoms of an over-adrenalized nervous system.
+By age fifty I had over fifteen physical symptoms of an over-adrenalized and inflamed nervous system.
 The last five years were extreme.
 After trying almost everything, I had completely lost hope of ever regaining any semblance of an enjoyable life.
 Then, in May of 2002, I decided to give up my search for a specific solution and to stop being a victim.
 There was nothing else I could do—I had reached a point where I had to let go.
 I remember that this realization was accompanied by a deep physical feeling of release.
-I continued to use all the tools of writing, mindfulness, forgiveness, etc. But with my new outlook I began to move forward with my life, and within six months most of my symptoms had abated.
+I continued to use all the tools of writing, mindfulness, forgiveness and awareness.
+But with my new outlook I was able to let go and I began to move forward with my life.
+Within six months most of my symptoms had abated or resolved.

 This poem was sent to me by friend, who saw it on the Internet.

 She let go.
 Without a thought or a word, she let go.